Chadius/creatingsymmetry/docs/common_options.md

 ## How does it work?
 1. The input numerical range is used to create input pattern viewport.
 2. Using the formula, it transforms the input.
+3. A threshold is applied to filter transformed points that are out of range.
-3. The transformed point is used in the eyedropper boundary to figure out what color each point should take from the source image.
+4. Using an eyedropper, the transformed points are mapped to the source image to figure out what color should be used.

 ### Example
 - We have a `100x100` sample image.
 - We want a `200x200` output image.
 - Our formula doubles the given `(x,y)` coordinates.
 - The pattern viewport is from `(0,0)` to `(10,10)`.
+- The threshold filter is from `(0,0)` to `(40,40)`
-- Our eyedropper boundary is from `(0,0)` to `(40,40)`
+- The eyedropper boundary is from `(0,0)` to `(200,200)`

 The pattern viewport will be sampled 200x200 times since that's the resolution of the output image.
 So each sample will have a difference of 1/20 from the previous.

 Starting with `(0,0)`:
 - The formula doubles the coordinates `(0,0)` to `(0,0)`.
-- This falls within the eyedropper boundary.
+- This satisfies the threshold filter.
+- The eyedropper maps `(0,0)` to `(0,0)`.
-- `(0,0)` in the eyedropper boundary lines up with the top left corner.
+- `(0,0)` in the source image lines up with the top left corner.
 - This will draw the same color as the top left corner of the source image.

 Next sample is `(1/20,0)`:
 - The formula doubles the coordinates `(1/20,0)` to `(2/20,0)`.
-- This falls within the eyedropper boundary.
+- This satisfies the threshold filter.
-- `(2/20,0)` in the eyedropper boundary lines up with somewhere near the top left corner.
+- The eyedropper will map `(2/20,0)` to somewhere near the top left corner.
 - This will draw the same color as near the top left corner of the source image.

 Let's look at this sample `(5,2)`:
 - The formula doubles the coordinates `(5,2)` to `(10,4)`.
-- This falls within the eyedropper boundary.
+- This satisfies the threshold filter.
-- `(10,4)` in the eyedropper boundary lines up with somewhere in the top left quadrant.
+- The eyedropper maps `(10,4)` to somewhere in the top left quadrant.
 - This will draw the same color of as the one spot in the top left quadrant of the source image.

 The last sample `(10, 10)`:
 - The formula doubles the coordinates `(10, 10)` to `(20, 20)`.
-- This falls within the eyedropper boundary.
+- This satisfies the threshold filter.
-- `(20,20)` is the center of the eyedropper boundary.
-- This will draw the same color that lies at the center of the source image.
+- Eyedropper maps `(20,20)` to the center of the image.

 The samples chosen will draw from the top left corner of the source image to the center.
-Manipulating the `pattern_viewport` and `eyedropper_boundary` will zoom in on different regions.

 ## Common options
 Every formula file contains these options.